petioptrv/obsidian-smart-connections/README.md

 - This plugin is designed to manage the vector interpretation ("embeddings") of the notes in your vaults.
 The requirements for managing this can be extensive.
 - While there are many ways to interpret the vector relationships and make them useful this plugin is focused on delivering the core capabilities required to utilize such a system.
 - [ ] TODO make the plugins API for finding relevant content available for re-use by other plugins.

+## References

+LEAVE ACKNOWLEDGEMENT OF THE ORIGINAL WORK